Start-up Campus to be Transformed into Start-up Playground of Copious Ideas

-– It is going to create a community-shaped start-up incubation space based on diversity and inclusiveness regardless of age, educational background, or gender.
+– Creation of community-formed start-up incubation space based on diversity and inclusiveness regardless of age, educational background, or gender

-– A start-up incubation space which will reflect the start-up life cycle (preparation-launch-growth) will be created.
+– New start-up incubation space reflecting start-up life cycle (preparation-launch-growth) to be created

-The start-up hub representing Gyeonggido, the Start-up Campus, is going to go be renovated in March next year to be reborn as a more effective start-up space.
+The representive start-up hub of Gyeonggi Province, the Start-up Campus, will be reborn as a more effective start-up space in March next year.

-On the afternoon of the 14th, Gyeonggi Province held the Execution Briefing for the Start-up Campus Upgrade Plan at the Start-up Campus, located in Pangyo, and had the chance to share various opinions on the composition of the space.
+On the afternoon of October 14, Gyeonggi Province held the Execution Briefing for the Pangyo Start-up Campus Renewal Plan at the Start-up Campus and shared various perspectives on space composition.

-Since its establishment in March, 2016, in Pangyo Tech Valley, Seongnam-si, the Start-up Campus has played the role of being the central start-up hub in Gyeonggido, helping future entrepreneurs create their own businesses and products, attract investors, and expand to overseas markets, and so on.
+Since its establishment in March of 2016 in the Pangyo Techno Valley of Seongnam City, the Start-up Campus has served as a central start-up hub in Gyeonggi Province, helping future entrepreneurs develop their own businesses and products, attract investors, expand into overseas markets, and more.

-Through the upgrade, the province plans to transform the space to a start-up hub which connects various start-up incubation facilities spread throughout different regions.
-In addition, it plans to secure as much space as possible for the start-up incubation space to provide opportunities for a greater number of start-ups to move in.
+Through the renewal, Gyeonggi plans to transform the space into a start-up hub that connects various start-up incubation facilities located throughout the province.
+In addition, the province plans to secure as much space as possible for start-up incubation so as to provide opportunities for a greater number of start-ups.

-In particular, it plans to form a diverse community that can be entered into by anyone who wishes to realize their dream of starting a business, regardless of age, gender, or educational background.
-For this, a space exclusively for prospective female entrepreneurs will be created as well as a start-up incubation space for start-ups targeting international markets.
+Of particular note, Gyeonggi Province plans to form a multifaceted community that is open to anyone who wishes to realize their dream of starting a business, regardless of age, gender, or educational background.
+To this end, a space exclusively for prospective female entrepreneurs will be created as well as an incubation space for start-ups targeting international markets.

-In addition, some of the walls and partitions will be removed to create a more open space where start-ups can interact and cooperate more freely.
+In addition, a number of walls and partitions will be removed from the current structure to create a more open area in which start-ups can interact and cooperate more freely.

-Considering the life cycle of start-ups, namely the preparation, launch, and growth stages, the first floor will be used as a start-up networking space, the second floor as a training and education, the third floor as a training and education space for start-ups in the pre-launch stage, the fourth floor as a start-up support space, and the fifth floor as a training and education space for start-ups in the growth phase, and finally the eighth floor will be used as a training and education space for start-ups that are attempting to enter the global market.
+Considering the life cycle of start-ups (i.e. preparation, launch, and growth stages), the first floor will be used as a networking space, the second floor for training and education, the third floor as a training and education space for start-ups in the pre-launch stage, the fourth floor as a support space, the fifth floor as a training and education space for start-ups in the growth phase, and finally the eighth floor will be used as a training and education space for start-ups seeking to enter global markets.

-The province plans to complete the upgrade by March 2020.
-It will also establish a start-up support system encompassing online and offline services in connection with the Gyeonggi Start-up Platform, an online start-up platform that will open in November this year.
+Gyeonggi Province plans to complete the renewal by March 2020.
+It will also establish a start-up support system encompassing online and offline services in connection with the Gyeonggi Start-up Platform, an online platform that will open this November.

-A representative of Gyeonggi Province said, “Renovating the space will lead to the activation of cooperation and communication between start-ups, and to more creative ideas.
-We will try to make the Start-up Campus a playground for start-ups where they can work and have fun at the same time.”
+A representative of Gyeonggi Province said, “Renovating the space will lead to the activation of cooperation and communication between start-ups and to more creative ideas.
+We will strive to make the Start-up Campus a playground for start-ups where they can work and have fun at the same time.”